JayMoliya33/MVVM-TodoList-App/README.md

 # TodoList-App-MVVM

 - An Android app written in Kotlin to practice one of the architecture models in mobile world which is **MVVM (Model View ViewModel)**.
--The app lets the user Add, Update, Mark as an Important, Remove & Remove all todo items📄.
+- The app lets the user Add, Update, Mark as an Important, Remove & Remove all todo items📄.

 # Screenshot :
 <p float="left">